Recipe overview

 Of course, there are lots of things you can do but there are a few things you shouldn’t do.

-- Don’t heat up taco salad.
+Don’t heat up taco salad.
 People actually ask me that.
 This taco salad is definitely best when it’s either room temperature or cold.
 Heating it up would totally destroy the texture of the lettuce.
+If you’re looking for an entrée that is served warm, try my walking taco casserole.

 Make the salad as directed up to the point of mixing in the dressing.
 Make sure the meat is well cooled before adding it to the lettuce.
 Stir up the dressing and refrigerate the salad and dressing in separate containers for up to a day.
 Just before serving, add the dressing, toss the salad, and then add the chips and toppings.